llm-jp/scripts/inference/huggingface/README.md

 # Inference with HuggingFace Models

-This directory provides a minimum script to perform inference with HuggingFace models.
+This directory provides a minimum script to perform inference with causal language models saved in the HuggingFace format.

 ## Installation